Paddle

 Reservations

-All paddling reservations and payments are preferred to be made online through our booking system on our BCMOS website prior to the paddling session.
+All paddling reservations and payments can be be made online through our booking system on the BCMOS website.
 Reservation confirmations and waivers will be sent via email ahead of the paddle.
-The purpose of this is to limit transactions at check-in and to limit the number of touchpoints between our staff, participants and volunteers.
-However, we will also have a cashbox for contactless payment and a box for paper forms on site.
+The purpose of this is to maintain our paddling schedule, getting you out on the water as efficiently as possible while reducing the number of touchpoints between staff, participants and volunteers.
+We also have a cashbox for payment and a box for paper forms on site.

-In order to allow our volunteers to get to know the entire crew while practicing social distancing, there will be a volunteer orientation at the Creekside Paddling Centre prior to the re-opening of the season.
-During this orientation, the paddling coordinators will go through the safety protocols, as well as to get to know one another better.
-Details about this orientation will be confirmed at a later date.
+In order to allow our volunteers to get to know the entire crew, a volunteer orientation was held at the Creekside Paddling Centre prior to the re-opening of the season.
+During this orientation, the paddling coordinators went through the safety protocols and procedures, and got to know one another better.

 Equipment Safety Procedures